-1. John D. Daniel and Radebangh Lee H: International Business (Addison Wesley)

-2. V.K.
-Bhalla: International Business Environment and Management
+- 1. John D. Daniel and Radebangh Lee H: International Business (Addison Wesley) - 2.
+V.K.
+Bhalla: International Business Environment and Management (Anmol publications) - 3.
+Anant K. Sundaram& Stewart black: International Business Environment (Prentice Hall) - 4.
+Subbarao.P: International Business (Himalaya) - 5.
+Ajitabh: Global Competitiveness (Excel) - 6.
+Dewan: International Business Management(Discovery) - 7.
+Boxed Set: International Business and Management : (Sage Publications)

-(Anmol publications)

-3. Anant K. Sundaram& Stewart black: International Business Environment (Prentice Hall)

-4. Subbarao.P: International Business (Himalaya)

-5. Ajitabh: Global Competitiveness (Excel)

-6. Dewan: International Business Management(Discovery)

-7. Boxed Set: International Business and Management : (Sage Publications)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-402 Strategic Management L-T-P-C Max 4-0-0-4 Marks 100
+402 Strategic Management L-T-P-C Max Marks 4-0-0-4 100

-• To understand the evolution of HRD, the functions of HRD, Linkage of HRD with organizational goals and strategies

-- To recognize the roles and competencies of HRD professionals - To understand the frame work of Human Resource Development - To identify the content, outcomes and the process of HRD applications - To evaluate and understand diversity issues and their impact on organizations and HRD
+- To understand the evolution of HRD, the functions of HRD, Linkage of HRD with organizational goals and strategies - To recognize the roles and competencies of HRD professionals - To understand the frame work of Human Resource Development - To identify the content, outcomes and the process of HRD applications - To evaluate and understand diversity issues and their impact on organizations and HRD